gerripi26/PeriodicSignalModel/README.md

 The proposed architecture is designed as a general representation learning framework for time series analysis.
 It supports a range of downstream tasks, including forecasting, imputation, classification, and anomaly detection.

+In this work, the framework is applied to weather time series forecasting.
+Multiple variables are modeled simultaneously, allowing the joint prediction of channels such as temperature, humidity, and related meteorological signals.